siracsimsek01/noir-elegance/README.md

 The MongoDB URI: mongodb+srv://developmentsimsek:noirpass@cluster-1.ouc5riu.mongodb.net/?retryWrites=true&w=majority

-Accessing the Database:
+3. **Accessing the Database**:

-To connect to the MongoDB database, navigate to the /server directory and locate the .env file.
+- To connect to the MongoDB database, first navigate to the /server directory and locate the .env file to get the MongoDB URI.

-Copy your MongoDB URI into the MongoDB extension.
+- Copy the MongoDB URI into the MongoDB extension.

-Next, go to cluster-1 and open the test folder.
+- Next, connect to URI and you will see the cluster.
+Navigate the cluster and open the test folder.
 Here, you'll find the reservations folder.

-Inside reservations, click on Documents to view all reservation entries with their IDs as entered on the website.
+- Inside reservations, click on Documents to view all reservation entries with their IDs as entered on the website.

-To test the functionality, create a new reservation on the website.
+- To test the functionality, create a new reservation on the website.
 You will then see this new entry reflected in the Documents folder of the database.

 ## Contributing